suprajaa4/predict-mutation-pathogenic/README.md

 #  Mutation Effect Predictor

-**Predicting pathogenic vs benign missense variants using biologically interpretable features**
+**Predicting pathogenic vs benign missense variants using biological features**

 Single nucleotide variants (SNVs) that alter protein sequences (missense mutations) are a major cause of inherited disease.
 However, many are benign.
 Accurately distinguishing **pathogenic** from **benign** variants is a central problem in medical genomics.